revbayes/revbayes.github.io/tutorials/mcmc/index.md

 ========

-This tutorial demonstrates how to diagnose the performance of MCMC simulations, such as the output from `RevBayes`.
+This tutorial demonstrates how to diagnose the performance of MCMC simulations, such as the output from RevBayes.
 You will create a phylogenetic model for the evolution of DNA sequences under a JC, HKY85, GTR, GTR+Gamma and GTR+Gamma+I substitution model.
 For all these models you will perform an MCMC run to estimate phylogeny and other model